Essential matrix: Function

+if $\mathbf{y}$ and $\mathbf{y}'$ correspond to the same 3D point in the scene (not an "if and only if" due to the fact that points that lie on the same epipolar line in the first image will get mapped to the same epipolar line in the second image).

 The above relation which defines the essential matrix was published in 1981 by H. Christopher Longuet-Higgins, introducing the concept to the computer vision community.
 Richard Hartley and Andrew Zisserman's book reports that an analogous matrix appeared in photogrammetry long before that.
 Longuet-Higgins' paper includes an algorithm for estimating $\mathbf{E}$ from a set of corresponding normalized image coordinates as well as an algorithm for determining the relative position and orientation of the two cameras given that $\mathbf{E}$ is known.
 Finally, it shows how the 3D coordinates of the image points can be determined with the aid of the essential matrix.